 When it comes to treatment for substance use disorder, there are a multitude of different treatments; while holistic therapy may be the best course of action for one person, it may not be for another.
 As previously mentioned, there’s no cookie-cutter kind of addiction treatment that works for everybody.

 The holistic programs that are most successful work in harmony with other treatment methods.
 No matter how well someone does at guiding someone towards a more holistic way of living, there will always be harsh realities of addiction treatment.
 Some of this includes the more messy aspects of everything like withdrawal.
-Luckily, at Kingsway, holistic treatment is observed closely in conjunction with programs like medical detox.

 Come other forms of treatment that pair with holistic care include the following: